 FSI smalls as sidebites in a 2 + 1 setup with the WG2

 Fin Sciences is bringing technology to surfing and SUP.
-We make surfboard fins and SUP fins that are more fun.
-We get rid of excess drag, and that translates to easier paddling, better acceleration, more speed, better turning, and longer surf and paddling sessions!
+We make surfboard fins and SUP fins that make surfing and paddling more fun.
+We get rid of excess drag—that translates to easier paddling, better acceleration, more speed, better turning, and longer surf and paddling sessions!
 Read more about why.